Erick Perleche: Pirata

-Cienciano
+Later clubs

 In December 2019 it was confirmed, that 19-year old Perleche had joined Liga 1 club Cienciano.
 Perleche made 20 appearances in his first season at the club.

+In December 2022, Perleche signed with Carlos A. Mannucci.

+After a year at Carlos A. Mannucci, Perleche left the club to join Deportivo Garcilaso ahead of the 2024 season.

+Ahead of the 2025 season, Perleche joined Alianza Atlético.

 International career

 In May 2019, 18-year old Perleche was called up to train with the Peruvian U23 national team ahead of the 2019 Pan American Games, however he did not make the final list.